 ⭐️ Other holiday savings tips:

-Stores include Target, Sam’s Club, Macy’s, American Eagle, Verizon, etc. Take a look yourself!
+Stores include Target, Sam’s Club, Macy’s, American Eagle, Verizon, etc. Look yourself!

 You can easily install Rakuten on your web browser within minutes.
 This way, Rakuten will show you a notification when you visit a site that they offer cash back for.

-Rakuten even searches the web for coupons available to the site you are on and automatically applies them to your order at checkout.
+Rakuten and Rebates Me even search the web for coupons available to the site you are on and automatically applies them to your order at checkout.

-They do have a threshold for when they payout funds, but if you do a lot of online shopping, this is a fantastic way to save!
+If you do a lot of online shopping, this is an effortless way to save!

 Are you a restaurant or fast-food junkie?
 One of the biggest ways we saved money when we were paying off debt was cutting out dining out.